-If you’re a parent that hasn’t experienced the joys of co-sleeping, you’re in for a real treat (insert sarcasm here).
+If you’re a parent who hasn’t experienced the joys of co-sleeping, you’re in for a real treat (insert sarcasm here).
 One of our two managed to hijack our bedroom for around four years and the side effects were not pleasant.

 Now, to be fair, and in all honesty, my poor excuse for a dysfunctional sleeping gene is not entirely my children’s fault, but it certainly didn’t support a comfy night’s rest nonetheless.
 Couple two and a half years of polyphasic sleep (splitting the total hours you sleep in 24 hours into a number of shorter sleep cycles) in amongst night shift, no air conditioning, sun beaming through your bedroom window and a child’s foot pressing into your kidney on the odd occasion you managed to get a “normal” night time sleep … you may as well put a stick of TNT in your ear and hope for the best.

 Our story kind of went like this …

 From here we spent the next two years divided like the crack between the arctic shelf, glancing over the little person who slept horizontally across what now felt like a single bed.
 At one point we just had enough and I set up camp on the floor in the form of a camping stretcher, eventually negotiating my son’s temporary relocation to his new residence – the camo-coloured canvas contraption that sat six inches off the ground on my side of the bed.
 Our intentions here were temporary with the plan to transition him from the bed, to the stretcher to his room.
 Twelve months later I was still stubbing toes on that thing each morning.

 If he’s out of our bed we should have an OK sleep